 We then sought to use the information from healthy human tissues, primary tumor biopsies and cancer cell lines to improve the detection of ctDNA.
 We started by selecting a subset of MHBs that showed high a MHL (>0.5) in primary cancer biopsies and a low MHL (<0.1) in whole blood; we then clustered these MHBs into three groups based on the MHLs in the plasma samples from healthy individuals and patients with cancer, as well as the MHLs from cancer and healthy tissues [AU: Sentence edited for clarity.
 Ok?]
 (Fig. 4a,b).
 We identified a subset (group II) of MHBs that had high MHLs in cancer tissues and low MHLs in healthy tissues (Supplementary Table 9).
 Plasma from patients with cancer showed a significantly higher MHL in these regions than plasma from healthy individuals (P = 1.4 × 1012 for CCP and P = 6.2 × 108 for LCP).
 By computationally mixing the sequencing reads from cancer tissues and whole-blood samples, we created synthetic admixtures at various levels of tumor fraction.
 We found that the MHL was 2- to 5-fold higher than the methylation level of individual CpG sites across the full range of tumor fractions (Supplementary Table 9).
 Notably, the MHL provides an additional gain of signal-to-noise ratio (mean divided by s.d.) than the AMF value as the fraction of tumor DNA decreased to below 10% (Fig. 4c), which is typical for clinical samples.
 We then took the individual plasma data sets [AU: Do you mean “data sets obtained from the individual plasma samples”?
 Please clarify.], and predicted the tumor fraction on the basis of the MHL distribution established by computational mixing (Fig. 4a,b).
 Except for a small number (n < 5) of outliers, we observed significantly higher average MHL values in plasma from patients with cancer than in plasma from healthy individuals [AU: Ok as edited for clarity?]
 (Fig. 4d).
-Note that all group II MHBs were selected without using any information from the plasma samples, and hence they [AU: Please clarify what “they” refers to.] should be generally applicable to other plasma samples.
+Note that all group II MHBs were selected without using any information from the plasma samples, and hence these markers [AU: Please clarify what “they” refers to.] should be generally applicable to other plasma samples.
 Notably, we also found that the estimated tumor DNA fractions positively correlated with normalized cfDNA yields from the patients with cancer (P = 0.000023; Supplementary Fig. 9 and Supplementary Table 10).